zihaowang9725/Freddie-Mac-Projects/README.md

 - Use the same criteria as in part 1 to select loans eligible or modeling (see 1.2)
 - Use the same definition of delinquency as in Project 1 (see 1.2)
+- Split the sample by 60/40 into a modeling and validation sample
+- All predictors (independent variables) should be from the origination file.
+No information from the performance file can be used as predictors because any of the activities have not occurred at the time of origination